DJWassink/Promise-parallel-throttle/README.md

 ### Throttle.all
 `Throttle.all(tasks, options)`

-Throttle.all is made to behave exactly like Promise.all but instead of all the tasks run parallel it runs a max amount of tasks parallel.
+Throttle.all is made to behave exactly like Promise.all but instead of all the tasks running in parallel it runs a maxium amount of tasks parallel.
-All the tasks array parameter is required while the [options](#option-s-object) parameter is optional.
+Only the tasks array parameter is required while the [options](#options-object) parameter is optional.

 ### Throttle.sync
 `Throttle.sync(tasks, options)`

 Throttle.sync runs all the tasks synchronously.
-Once again the tasks array is required, the options are optional.
+Once again the tasks array is required, the [options](#options-object) are optional.
+Be aware that this method is simply a wrapper to pass `maxInProgress` with 1.
+So overwriting this option in the options object would run the tasks again in parallel.

 ### Throttle.raw
 `Throttle.raw(tasks, options)`

- The raw method instead of returning the tasks their results will return a [Result](#result-object--progress-callback) object.
+ The raw method instead of returning the tasks their results, will return a [result](#result-object--progress-callback) object.
  Useful if you wan't more statistics about the execution of your tasks.
+Once again the tasks are required while the [options](#options-object) are optional.

 #### Option's Object
 |Parameter|Type|Default|Definition|